-Fresh green grass, warm sunshine, Longer days, & weekends spent at the beach or park with your furry friends all mean one thing–spring is here!
+Fresh green grass, warm sunshine, Longer days and weekends spent at the beach or park with your furry friends all mean one thing - spring is here!
 As we emerge from our winter hibernation and prepare our yards, gardens, and home for the best months of the year, we don’t want to forget our fur babies.
 Warmer days also mean the return of several health threats for our dogs.

 1. Use heart worm and flea and tick preventive

 Now.
 For everyone except those living in the coldest environments like us at PugLove, be receiving year-round monthly Heart worm preventive or Heart worm vaccination If you’ve been off heart worm preventive, be sure to have your dog tested prior to starting.
 Before you know it we will be swatting and reaching for the aeroguard.
 Now is also the time to make sure your Dog is protected against Fleas and Ticks.
 If you wait until you see fleas and ticks to prevent them, it’s too late.
 You’ve got an infestation in your yard, house, or both.
 This year brings some new options for flea preventives so be sure to ask your vet about the latest advancements.
 At PugLove all of our Pugs are members of the GARD family, this gives us piece of mind knowing they are protected all year round.